CBEP-SoCB/Biomonitoring_sum/Analysis/Trend-Analysis.md

-So, only 5 unique samples with deep sampling histories also show any variation in observed class, and only 3 changed whether they met class or did not
+So, only 5 unique samples with deep sampling histories also show any variation in observed class, and only 3 changed whether they met class or not.

-We limit our attention to those three or five stations.
+We limit further attention to those three or five stations.

 ``` r
 trend_data <- trend_data %>%